csmithswim/ReactMotel/README.md

 Begin work on RoomContext
 10/6 5:30 PM - 9PM - added NavBar, RentRoom, ReturnRoom and Roomlist components.
 Added context and local storage to the App and got local state to display.
 10/7 8 AM - Added filter/map methods to RentRoom/ReturnRoom to display when renter is null, migrating it to NavBar components to display which rooms are available when a button is clicked.
+10/7 4 pm - Added methods to filter through available and unavailable rooms but it mutates the state/local storage, need to circle back and fix that.
+10/8 2 pm - Added a book room method to RentRoom component that allows a user to input their name and then change the array of objects.
+10/9 5 PM - Added two buttons to toggle between the rent and return components and refactored/cleaned up some code.
+All main tasks complete.